ppy/osu-wiki/news/2019-08-20-new-featured-artist-billain.md

 The deck pretty majorly stacked for this one.

 Whatever could it mean?
 Don't lose sleep over it, find out at the end of the month!
 Was that a hint too?
 Is this a hint?
-Who knows!
+Maybe I'm being too forceful with all this.
+Hmm.

 —Ephemeral